Invasive Species Control

-Since its discovery in southeastern Michigan in 2002, the Emerald Ash Borer (EAB) has been found across the midwest and northeast, including New York State.
+Since its discovery in southeastern Michigan in 2002, the Emerald Ash Borer (EAB) has been found across the midwest and northeast, including Tompkins County in 2018.
 To view a map of known EAB locations and quarantined counties in the state, visit here.
 To help stop or slow the spread and provide critical time to identify control strategies, please remember to NOT MOVE FIREWOOD.
-To learn more about EAB and report suspect signs and symptoms, visit the USDA website or New York State Invasive Species Clearinghouse.
+To report suspect ash trees, visit the USDA APHIS site here.
+To learn more about EAB, visit the following sites:

 Invasive Species Code of Conduct

 To prevent the intentional introduction of new invasive plant species, Cornell Botanic Gardens has adopted a policy on the use of non-native plants in our accessioned collections.
 The purpose of the document and its recommendations is to balance our public garden mission of maintaining diverse horticultural collections with our conservation mission of preserving natural areas and the broader environment.
 The policy includes Cornell Botanic Gardens' "Code of Conduct" principles, invasive species risk assessment and evaluation protocols, and lists of species considered highly to moderately invasive to natural areas in the central Finger Lakes region, including watch list species.
 Visit here to read the full policy.